rory's place neon sign

 How they taste:

-We all know this farm well from our northern california field trip...!! rack and bag grown. medium texture, mild brine. herbaceous, slightly sweet and smoky finish. yummmm
+rack and bag grown. medium texture, mild brine. herbaceous, slighty sweet and smoky finish. yummmm